xdlrt/xdlrt/README.md

 :star2: I'm working at Alibaba as front-end engineer.

-:sunrise: focus on collaboration products now.
+:sunrise: focus on collaborative products now.

 :smiling_imp: mostly using Typescript and React.